arnulljs/ISMISCrawler-GUI/README.md

 - needs .txt file (credentials.txt) with format for version 3 (automatically makes one if doesn't exist)
 - YOUR-ISMIS-USERNAME
 - YOUR-ISMIS-PASSWORD

+January 8, 2025
+- Implemented the Advise Course button logic
+- Improved the undefined, loading, and please wait to retry logic.

+January 10, 2025
+- Implemented to advise the GE-FREE Electives after pressing the advise course and the retry logic.
+- Implemented to display the possible schedules and their corresponding links after advising.
+- Implemented function that makes it possible to also do it for separate courses as long as you know their course code.
+Will maybe make it user inputtable so that they can put the course code of the course they want? (line 662)
+- Need to expand the list of free electives soon. (lines 425 and 523)